-Francesco Montemezzano, an associate (maybe pupil) of Veronese.
+Francesco Montemezzano, an associate (possibly pupil) of Veronese.

-life by Leonardo Corona, who may have been a pupil of Titian.
+life by Leonardo Corona, a Murano-born painter who may have been a late pupil of Titian.

-There's varied and attractive painting on all of the chapel
+There are varied and attractive paintings on the chapel

 ceilings too; and do put a Euro in to illuminate the